The Difference Between Simplified and Traditional Chinese

 The Foreign Service Institute ranks both Mandarin and Cantonese as Category V languages, meaning that they are among the hardest languages for English speakers to learn, requiring some 2,200 hours of study to achieve proficiency in speaking and reading.
 By way of comparison, Category I languages such as Spanish and French take as little as 575 hours to achieve the same degree of proficiency.
 For more on some of the easiest languages to learn, click the link below.

 As such, you’ve already got quite a challenge ahead of you in terms of mastering Chinese.
-Should you really be making that challenge harder by learning the traditional Chinese characters instead of the simplified ones?
+Should you be making that challenge harder by learning the traditional Chinese characters instead of the simplified ones?

-Read more: 15 Best Languages to Learn in 2020
+Read more: 15 Best Languages to Learn in 2024

 Chinese Language Translation Services: Translating from Simplified Chinese to Traditional Chinese